Table of contents

-Wrap-up on selecting the right ERP
+Wrap-up on Guide for selecting the right ERP

 Selecting an ERP is a critical and huge step for a business.
 It is a great investment that can bring significant ROI if implemented and used correctly.
 ERP implementation is definitely a critical process.
 A wrong selection can cause considerable wastage of time and resources while the right selection will bring significant business benefits.
 The reasons for ERP implementation projects that fail to meet business expectations can be often traced back to a poor ERP selection process.
 Hence, take your time in making the choice and follow the above steps.
 Investing some time for research and properly outlining your expectations and goals can make a lot of difference in generating a greater ROI.
 The time and efforts you spend on making the choice can help you avoid having to deal with a messy or failed implementation.